vmware-archive/PCF_AWS_StartStop/README.md

 6. Click "Create"
 7. In about 8-10 Minutes you'll have an Ops Manager up and running
 8. In about 30-35 Munutes you'll have Ops Manager up and running with Elastic Runtime imported (if URL specified)
+9. Use the "Outputs" Tab in the CloudFormation screen for items to copy/paste into OpsManager

 Use this file to: